BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 And this is my config for Auto Z.  If you don't want to use auto Z calibration, simply ignore this file and remove [include auto_z.cfg] from euclid.cfg. <br>
 https://github.com/BladeScraper-Designs/VoronMods/blob/main/V2.4/EuclidProbe/cfg/auto_z.cfg

+These configs aren't quite as easy to modify as the official Auto_Z and Euclid/Klicky configs, but they should be a decent starting point.
+You may need to refer to those official configs to ensure you know what you are changing.
+I tried to add notes where I can, but really can't come close to their level of detail in some places.